FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 //...
 ```

-All we've done is give the `expressSession` a unique name, this one representating FusionAuth ("fa"), the gateway ("gw"), and session id ("sid").
+All we've done is give the `expressSession` a unique name, this one representing FusionAuth ("fa"), the gateway ("gw"), and session id ("sid").
 Do the same in each of the services and the `access_token` won't be compromised.

 ## Go further